SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Background: Diffusion-based Singing Voice Conversion

-Accurately and effectively assessing the results of singing voice conversion remains a challenging task.
-Typically, the assessment includes both objective and subjective evaluations.
-Objective evaluation involves measuring system performance in areas such as spectrogram distortion, F0 modeling, intelligibility, and speaker similarity.
-However, these objective metrics, calculated based on certain acoustic features or abstract representations, may not always align with human perception~\cite{vc-survey-sisman,Huang2023TheSV}.
-For subjective evaluation, most research employs Mean Opinion Score (MOS) based listening tests, focusing primarily on metrics like naturalness and similarity.
-Yet, the reliability of MOS scores hinges on having a sufficiently large number of listeners and tests, which is not always feasible~\cite{vc-survey-sisman}.

-With a vast array of synthesized samples to evaluate – for instance, 1000 samples at 1000 diffusion steps for just a single source and target combination – conducting Mean Opinion Score (MOS) evaluations becomes impractical.
-To address this, we adopt the evaluation methodology from Amphion~\cite{amphion}\footnote{\href{https://github.com/open-mmlab/Amphion/tree/main/egs/metrics}{https://github.com/open-mmlab/Amphion/tree/main/egs/metrics}} for our objective assessment.
+Accurately and effectively assessing the results of SVC is significantly important~\cite{Huang2023TheSV}.
+Objective evaluation involves measuring performance at various aspects, such as spectrogram distortion, F0 modeling, intelligibility, and singer similarity.
+To objectively evaluate synthesized samples, we adopt the evaluation methodology from Amphion~\cite{amphion}\footnote{\href{https://github.com/open-mmlab/Amphion/tree/main/egs/metrics}{https://github.com/open-mmlab/Amphion/tree/main/egs/metrics}} for our objective assessment.
 This includes metrics such as \textbf{Singer Similarity (Dembed) with Resemblyzer~\footnote{\url{https://github.com/resemble-ai/Resemblyzer}}}, \textbf{F0 Pearson Correlation Coefficient (F0CORR)}, \textbf{Fréchet Audio Distance (FAD)}, \textbf{F0 Root Mean Square Error (F0RMSE)}, and \textbf{Mel-cepstral Distortion (MCD)}.
-These metrics are designed to measure the outcomes of singing voice conversion comprehensively.
-Detailed definitions of these metrics are provided in ~\ref{app:terms}
+Detailed definitions of these metrics are provided in ~\ref{app:metircs}.